 |Closing balance, December 31.
 2018||Utgående balans 2018-12-31||314||–||249||563|

 The cash generating unit Sweden consists of the company BE Group Sverige AB and Lecor consists of Lecor Stålteknik AB.
 Both of these companies are included in business area Sweden & Poland.
 The Finland cash generating unit consists of the company BE Group Oy Ab, which is a part of business area Finland & Baltics.

 Goodwill is tested for impairment at least once annually.
 This testing compares the recoverable amount with the carrying amount.
-In the second quarter, it was noted that Lecor Stårlteknik would not achieve the set targets for the year.
+Impairment testing was updated at December 31 and no impairment requirement in other cash-generating units was identified.
+In 2017, it was noted that Lecor Stålteknik would not achieve the set targets for the year.
 In light of this, a new assessment was done regarding the development for the coming years and the overall conclusion was that an impairment requirement existed.
-Goodwill in Lecor Stålteknik was fully impaired by SEK 17 M. Impairment testing was updated at 31 December and no impairment requirement in other cash-generating units was identified.
+Goodwill in Lecor Stålteknik was fully impaired by SEK 17 M.